 The Hope for Living Project (HFL) is mainly a nonprofit organization - & student-run club at Washtenaw International High School.
 We work to educate ourselves and the community about the challenges and stigma around youth homelessness.
 A large part of our work is also understanding the racial implication within youth homelessness.
 We have received the Princeton Prize in Race Relations award, had a Michigan state representative and local press attend our local-level panel, and our virtual concert fundraiser provided direct aid and hybrid programming to 590 homeless youth during the midst of the pandemic!

-Vaish is currently a junior at Washtenaw International High School.
-She is passionate about community service, racial equality, and especially activism.
-Vaish also loves cooking, anything to do with Harry Potter, and playing with her dog.
+Vaish Tummala is currently a senior at Washtenaw International High School.
+She is passionate about social activism and also loves her Goldendoodle or anything to do with the Harry Potter series.

-Donate to the Hope for Living Project in order to fight social inequality in your community.
+Donate to the Hope for Living Project to support us in our mission.
 Any donation, small or large would be greatly appreciated.
-100% of your donation will go towards providing a better quality of life and services for those who are less fortunate.

-We are working to provide support and funding for the underprivileged in the communities of Michigan.
+We are working to provide support and resources for individuals in the Detroit Metropolitan area.